thomasabishop/systems-obscure/src/posts/chat-gpt-midwife-to-ideas.md

 will argue that for now at least, it is an asset to human programmers rather then a threat.

-The interaction pictured below marked the point at which I realised that there was something of substance to the technology beyond the hype.
+The interaction pictured at the bottom of this post marked the point at which I realised that there was something of substance to the technology beyond the hype.

 The Bash code I had written looked fine to me and I couldn't see what I was doing wrong.
 Provided with the code and the expected output, ChatGPT identified